akshata1807/Tour_Travel_DB-Project/README.md

 ## CHALLENGES AND SOLUTIONS

-- Usinh `ENUM` in MYSQL aided controlling allowed values for roles and statuses.
+- Using `ENUM` in MYSQL aided controlling allowed values for roles and statuses.
 - MYSQL's partial support for `CHECk` constraints required additional validations in backend or application layers for rating and price ranges.
 - Ensured data consistency with explicit foreign  keys and uniqie constraints.